Open House Festival

 About

-George Gilbert Scott and John Ruskin
+George Gilbert Scott, John Ruskin & E.J.
+Dent

 St Giles' was one of the first major Gothic buildings by George Gilbert Scott, best known as architect of St Pancras Station and the Albert Memorial.
 It was consecrated in 1844 to replace a smaller medieval church that was destroyed by fire in 1841.